arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 [!]()

-- The water flow sensor will be connected to the of the XX connector.
+- The water flow sensor will be connected to .... of the XX connector.

 ## Sensorized Irrigation System Overview